openrewrite/rewrite-docs/concepts-and-explanations/recipes.md

 ```

 {% hint style="success" %}
-Calling `Recipe.doNext()` during the execution of a recipe/visitor schedules that recipe to execute immediately after the current recipe during the current cycle. `Recipe.doNext()` does not cause an extra cycle to execute or be required.
+Calling `Recipe.doAfterVisit()` during the execution of a recipe/visitor schedules that recipe to execute immediately after the current recipe during the current cycle. `Recipe.doAfterVisit()` does not cause an extra cycle to execute or be required.
 {% endhint %}

 ### Result Set